thehaitianmufasa/12thhaus-v2/LOGTO_INTEGRATION_COMPLETE.md

 ## 🎯 INTEGRATION SUMMARY

-The LangGraph Multi-Agent Platform now has **complete Logto authentication integration** with enterprise-grade multi-tenant support.
+The 12thhaus Spiritual Platform now has **complete Logto authentication integration** with enterprise-grade multi-tenant support.
 All planned components have been implemented and tested.

 ### ✅ COMPLETED COMPONENTS